matlab-actions/setup-matlab/README.md

 >**Tip:** One convenient way to include the required dependencies on a self-hosted runner is to specify the [MATLAB Dependencies container image on Docker&reg; Hub](https://hub.docker.com/r/mathworks/matlab-deps) in your workflow.

 #### Licensing
-Product licensing for your workflow depends on your project visibility as well as the type of products to set up:
+Product licensing for your workflow depends on your project visibility as well as the types of products the workflow uses:

-- Public project — If your workflow does not include transformation products, such as MATLAB Coder and MATLAB Compiler, then the action automatically licenses any products that you set up.
-If your workflow includes transformation products, you can request a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.
+- Public project — The action automatically licenses all products for you, except for transformation products, such as MATLAB Coder and MATLAB Compiler.
 - Private project — The action does not automatically license any products for you.

-You can request a batch licensing token by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.
+To license products that are not automatically licensed, you can request a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.
+Batch licensing tokens are strings that enable MATLAB to start in noninteractive environments.

 To use a MATLAB batch licensing token, first set it as a [secret](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
 Then, map the secret to an environment variable named `MLM_LICENSE_TOKEN` in your workflow.
 For an example, see [Use MATLAB Batch Licensing Token](#use-matlab-batch-licensing-token).

 ## Notes